 High Tunnels

 High tunnels come in a variety of widths (14-30 feet) and lengths (50-150 feet) and are tall enough so that a person can stand up in part of the structure.
 Some tunnels are tall enough to accommodate tractors and other equipment.
-High tunnels are not greenhouses since most are not heated and rely on manual ventilation for temperature control
+High tunnels are not greenhouses since most are not heated and rely on manual ventilation for temperature control.

 High tunnel production minimizes many diseases by improved water management.
 With proper ventilation, humidity levels in the tunnel stay low, and since rain is excluded due to the plastic cover, disease incidence is minimal.
-Even in our dry climate, some diseases (powdery mildew, bacterial diseases, and root rots) can become problematic, particularly when temperatures outside are cool and tunnels are not adequately ventilated.
+Even in Utah’s dry climate, some diseases (powdery mildew, bacterial diseases, and root rots) can become troublesome, particularly when temperatures outside are cool and tunnels are not adequately ventilated.
 Fungicides (conventional and/ or organic) can be used to manage common tunnel diseases.

 More Information